blackblood/deforest/README.md

 `most_used_percentile_threshold`: Percentile threshold to tell Deforest what methods should be considered most used.

 `least_used_percentile_threshold`: Percentile threshold to tell Deforest what methods should be considered least used.

+## Contributing
+Feel free to dive in!
+Open an <a href="https://github.com/blackblood/deforest/issues">issue</a> or submit PRs.